 Discover some of England’s most precious treasures on this 12-day rail adventure.

 Experience leisurely stays in England’s most iconic destinations.
 Spend two nights in bustling London.
 Sail the picturesque Lake District, made famous by poets and artists.
-Meander through York’s medieval “Shambles.”
-Visit the elaborate 1st-century Roman spas of Bath.
+Spend three nights in the Georgian resort town of Bath.
 Learn about Liverpool’s rich history and promising future.
-Savor a relaxing 2-night stay in peaceful Cornwall.
-Tour the magnificent Blenheim Palace, birthplace of Winston Churchill.
-Take in the breathtaking beauty of the Yorkshire moors.
+Savor a relaxing two-night stay in peaceful Cornwall.
+Experience the wonder of Stonehenge.
 Visit Glastonbury Abbey to view the reputed resting place of King Arthur.
-Explore the charming village of St Ives, Cornwall’s popular resort town and artist colony.
-Explore Coventry’s medieval cathedral’s haunting ruins.
-From the bustling streets of London to the rolling landscapes of Cornwall, and from Buckingham Palace to Stonehenge, these are England’s true treasures.
+Enjoy a wine pairing dinner in the Cornish countryside.
+Explore the charming village of St Ives, the popular resort town and artist colony.
+Journey by train through beautiful countryside en route from Cornwall to London’s Paddington Station.
+From the bustling streets of London to the verdant landscapes of the Lake District to the Roman spas of Bath, these are England’s true treasures.

 Highlights and Inclusions

 - Ride the Great Western Railway from Cornwall to London